lowlevel01/challenges.re_Solutions/challenge-2/README.md

 ````

 ```
-Take a byte for example with the digits : abcd efgh After swapping every other 4 bits it becomes : efgh abcd After swapping evert other 2 bits it becomes : ghef cdab After swapping every other bit it becomes: hgfe dcba <====> abcd efgh reversed Since the bytes were reverse in the beginning and the digits of every byte are reversed then this function reverses the bits in an integer
+Take a byte for example with the binary digits : abcd efgh After swapping every other 4 bits it becomes : efgh abcd After swapping evert other 2 bits it becomes : ghef cdab After swapping every other bit it becomes: hgfe dcba <====> abcd efgh reversed Since the bytes were reverse in the beginning and the binary digits of every byte are reversed then this function reverses the bits in an integer
 ```